The Restylane® Family of Fillers

 What is Restylane Defyne?

-Approved along with Refyne, Restylane® Defyne also specifically targets nasolabial folds and marionette lines.
+Approved along with Refyne, Restylane® Defyne also is most often used to treat nasolabial folds and marionette lines.
 The difference is that Defyne is designed for use on moderate to severe creases and lines.
 Both Refyne and Defyne provide results that last up to one year.

 What are the benefits of Restylane fillers?

 True to their name, Restylane fillers simply “fill” in areas where declining collagen production and thinning skin have allowed creases and lines to form.
 These occur all around the mouth in the form of smile lines, parentheses lines, marionette lines, and barcode lines.
 Restylane Lyft returns volume to sunken cheeks.
-The value for our patients is to instantly look younger as these wrinkles and lines are erased.
-In the cheeks, fuller cheeks are one of the tenets of a younger-looking face.
+Clients instantly look refreshed as these wrinkles and lines are softened and volume is added.

 All of the Restylane® fillers are approved by the FDA.
-In fact, the original Restylane® was the first dermal filler approved by the FDA for use in the United States.
+In fact, the original Restylane® was the first HA dermal filler approved by the FDA for use in the United States.
 Today, it remains one of the most popular dermal fillers in the world.
 To expand the benefits for patients, Galderma has added the additional fillers discussed on this page.
-They target different areas and provide great results for our patients from Fort Worth and the surrounding areas.
+They have been engineered to more optimally treat specific areas, allowing us to achieve wonderful results for our patients from Fort Worth and the surrounding areas.

 Can Restylane be used for hand rejuvenation?

-The hands are often overlooked as a marker of aging, but fat volume loss, declining collagen production, thinning skin, and overall sun damage can make your tendons, veins, and the metacarpal bones stick out.
+The hands are often overlooked as an indicator of aging, but fat volume loss, declining collagen production, thinning skin, and overall sun damage can make your tendons, veins, and even bones stick out.
 This can make your hands look older than anywhere else on your body, leaving them skeletal and bony.

 What are the side effects with Restylane fillers?

-Because Restylane® is made primarily with hyaluronic acid (which occurs naturally in the human body), allergic reactions are almost unheard of.
-The common side effects with all dermal fillers are swelling, redness, pain, bruising, tenderness, and itching at the injection sites after your session.
-Some patients have been known to develop headaches for the first day or two, but this is rare.
+Because Restylane® is made primarily with hyaluronic acid, which occurs naturally in the human body, allergic reactions are extraordinarily rare.
+The common side effects with all dermal fillers are swelling, redness, pain, bruising, tenderness, and itching at the injection sites.
+Some patients have been known to develop headaches for a day or two, but this is uncommon.
 These side effects are typically mild but may last for up to a week when treating smile and marionette lines.

 Occasionally, lumps will form at the injection sites.
-This is rare, but if this happens, they can be quickly resolved by an injection of hyaluronidase.
+This is not common.
+If a lump does form, it can be resolved by an injection of hyaluronidase.
 This is an enzyme that instantly degrades the hyaluronic acid, eliminating the lump.

 Is it painful to have Restylane filler injections?

-Restylane fillers are not injected into great depth, and they are injected with a very fine needle.
+Restylane fillers are not injected into great depth, and they are injected with a very fine needle or cannula.
 Still, to ensure patient comfort we apply topical numbing anesthetic prior to every filler session.